-Queen Anne-Marie of Greece, Queen Consort of the Hellenes is the wife of King Constantine II of Greece, though Greece now being a republic they currently live in Hampstead.
+Queen Anne-Marie of Greece, Queen Consort of the Hellenes is the wife of King Constantine II of Greece.
 Queen Anne-Marie was born on 30th August 1946 at the Amalienborg Palace as she is a member of the Danish Royal Family.
 She was born the third daughter of the Crown Prince later to become King Frederick IX of Denmark, and his wife, former Princess Ingrid of Sweden.

 Anne-Marie grew up moving around the Danish royal palaces including Amalienborg, Fredensborg Palace in Northern Zealand and the summer palace, Gråsten Palace in Southern Jutland.
 Then, like her sisters before her, she went to N Zahles School for Girls, a private school in Copenhagen, between 1952 and 1961.
 It was towards the end of this time, aged 13 in 1959, she had her first meeting with her King Constantine, then Crown Prince of Greece.
 He came to Denmark with his parents, King Paul and Queen Frederica on a state visit.